 No local amendment to the code has either been initiated or approved that directly impacts housing standards or processes.
-Code enforcement is conducted by the City and is based upon issues identified by the community and reported to City Staff.
+Code enforcement is conducted by the City and is based upon systematic enforcement in areas of concern and on a complaint basis throughout the Cityissues identified by the community and reported to City Staff.
 The City maintains general records of neighborhoods where code complaints are most prevalent and works proactively with these neighborhoods to address potential issues before they become significant concerns.
 The City enforces its code requirements equitably throughout the community, as necessary.
 Program 17 in the Housing Plan has been included to help support homeowners with rehabilitating substandard housing.
 The Code Compliance Section of the Housing and Neighborhood Services Division works with property owners and renters to assist in meeting state health and safety codes.